sulu/sulu-docs/book/extend-admin.rst

 .. note::

-    The `Sulu workshop at the Symfony Live Berlin 2019`_ is a great supplementary resource to this document.
+    The `Sulu workshop`_ is a great supplementary resource to this document.
     It consists of 12 assignments that guide you through creating a small website that integrates two simple custom entities.